Materiality Assessment GRI 3-1

 Employee

-• Transparent governance and compliance guidelines can build stakeholder confidence
+• Transparent and clear governance builds stakeholder confidence

 Impact Period